data-apis/scipy-2023-presentation/paper.rst

 Array API Standard
 ==================

-*TODO: write an introduction here.*
+..
+TODO: consider whether to include an introduction here.

 Array Object
 ------------

 *TODO: introduce the array object.
 See NumPy paper (https://www.nature.com/articles/s41586-020-2649-2) and the section on NumPy arrays.*

 *TODO: consider including something akin to Fig 1 in NumPy paper.
-In that figure, may also want to include type promotion example/schematic.*
+In that figure, may also want to include type promotion example/schematic as part of the figure.*

 Interchange Protocol
 --------------------